 This modern alternative to a classic whitewashing solution gives an authentic look and feel, and it works best for furniture such as dressers, buffet tables and bookcases.
 Although the results provide a solid, stunning finish, waxes aren't ideal for well-used tables and chairs or anything used outdoors.

-Fold a piece of cheesecloth or a lint-free cloth over several times.
-Scoop some liming wax and work it into the furniture using circular motions and going with the grain of the wood.
+To apply the wax, fold a piece of cheesecloth or a lint-free cloth over several times.
+Scoop some liming wax onto the cloth and work it into the furniture using circular motions and as usual, go with the grain of the wood.
 Your goal is to work the wax deep into the wood, not just apply it to the surface.
 The wax blends easily, so you don't have to worry about delineation between areas.

 Remove any excess wax with ultra-fine steel wool, buffing with the grain of the wood.
-Don't use a lot of pressure – just skim the surface until the finish is even.
+Don't use a lot of pressure – just skim the surface until the finish looks as even as possible.

-Wait the amount of time recommended by the liming wax manufacturer and then as a protective topcoat.
-Apply at least two coats, buffing off excess between coats with ultra-fine steel wool.
+Wait the amount of time recommended by the liming wax manufacturer and then apply plain paste wax as a protective topcoat.
+Paint on at least two coats and be sure to buff off excess between coats with ultra-fine steel wool.

 Diluted Paint or Primer

 Apply two to three coats of matte or satin polyurethane.
-For an ultra-smooth finish, lightly sand with 320-grit sandpaper between each coat, wiping off the dust before applying the next.
+If you'd like an ultra smooth finish, lightly sand with 320-grit sandpaper between each coat, wiping off the dust before applying the next.